MANISH007700/MANISH007700/README.md

 ### It's me Manish Sharma, aka (Lucifer)
 ### I am a 3rd year ECE student , Fascinated towards DataScience ,hope to have a good time :)

-- 🔭 I’m currently working on - OpenCV and NLP
+- 🔭 I’m currently working on - CNN and NLP
-- 🌱 I’m currently learning - OpenCV,CNN,NLP
+- 🌱 I’m currently learning - RNN
 - 👯 I’m looking to collaborate on - Deep learning and ML
 - 🤔 I’m looking for help with - NLP and Open CV
 - 💬 Ask me about - Anything ( not my personal life , duhh !! )